fraimondi/racketlapse/README.md

 racketlapse
 ===========

-A very simple programme to build a timelapse using the Raspberry Pi camera
+A very simple program to build a timelapse using the Raspberry Pi camera.
+Very initial tests